bmndc/nokia-leo/README.md

 echo "0" > /sys/module/lowmemorykiller/parameters/enable_lmk
 ```
 - Keypad recognizing double-presses instead of single-presses.
 This is due to the short keypress timeout interval in `keyboard.gaiamobile.org` and can be fixed by following this [BananaHackers' guide on fixing the keypad speed](https://ivan-hc.github.io/bananahackers/fix-the-keypad-speed.html)
+- Battery draining heavily if you leave Wi-Fi on at all time.
+Try turning it off if you don't use it.
 - Incorrect GPS on LTE.
 Not sure why, but you'll have to switch to 2G/3G for the phone to retrieve GPS information properly.
 - If you forgot your lockscreen passcode, you can bypass it by holding down the top Power button, then select Memory Cleaner and Deep Memory Cleaning.